kentslaney/login/README.md

 Another important option for load balancing is being able to have the login system as a separate service, only contacted when an access token lease needs to be refreshed or revoked (eg when the user logs out).
-In order to connect the login service with the client server, the client needs to be able to access an open port on the login server.
-In order to ensure the authenticity of the session cookie, the client also needs a copy of the `secret_key` used by Flask.
+In order to connect the login service from the client server, the client needs to be able to access

+- an open port on the login server
+  - by default, the server websocket is hosted on port 8001
+  - the port can be made accessable using SSH reverse tunneling to port forward
+- a copy of the `secret_key` used by Flask.
-By default, this is stored in `run/login_secret_session_key`.
+  - by default, this is stored in `run/login_secret_session_key`

-`[section still under construction]`
+- the base URL that the login service is hosted on
+  - this can be either the public URL or port forwarded
+  - used to coordinate shared secrets before opening the websocket connection

 ### RemoteLoginInterface
-`pass`
+Using frameworks other than Flask for a remote client requires the same information as above.

 ## Deployment
 Deployment requires `memcached` to be installed in the environment hosting the